 Having been on both sides of online instruction—as an instructor of online courses, and as an online graduate student—I have noticed there can be a lack of one-on-one communication and feedback between the online instructor and individual student.

 Teachers want to provide guidance to make sure the student knows what they are doing right and what they are doing wrong.
 With online tests and quizzes, if the questions are multiple choice, it’s easy for a student to find the correct answer when reviewing their corrected work.
 But for essay and short-response questions, just seeing that they answered incorrectly is not enough.
 The students need to know why.
 How can you make a connection with each of your online students?

 Feedback allows for the teacher to do a bit of coaching, and for students to use this feedback in future assignments.
 Research indicates that feedback will promote better learning for all involved.
 Sending an email explaining a grade for each assignment to every online student, though, is extremely time consuming.

-How to Give Online Feedback
+How to Give Helpful Online Feedback to Students

+But how do we do all this in our already-packed schedule?
 This is where LessonWriter proves to be invaluable to the educator.
 Assigning work using LessonWriter allows automatic scoring when it comes to multiple choice questions, as well as enables the teacher to leave feedback using a 4-point rubric on any questions that require the student to write out an answer.
 Plus, there are comment boxes with each of the questions so the teacher can explain the score and provide suggestions.

 If you have not tried LessonWriter, whether you teach online or in the classroom, check out all of our options online.
 The LessonWriter Premium Teacher or School accounts allow you to simplify scoring and give feedback to your students in a short amount of time.